Amak Volcano: Geography and geology

 Amak Island lies in the Bering Sea, north of the main archipelago of the Aleutians.
 It is one of two islands (along with Bogoslof Island) that are 31 mi north of the main range.

 The United States has the most active volcanoes in the world, many of them geologically young.

 In Alaska, at least 50 volcanoes, including those in the Aleutian archipelago, have erupted in historical time.

 The state accounts for ~80% of the United States' volcanoes, excluding the seamounts in the area, ~8% of world volcanoes, and most of these are located among the Aleutian Islands.
 The Aleutian Islands arc serves as the northern boundary of the Pacific Ring of Fire, where tectonic activity generates earthquakes and volcanic eruptions in masses.

 The volcano is basaltic-andesitic in composition.
 It is a modest stratovolcano, rising no more than 1683 ft above sea level.
 The volcanic crater is distinct, and has erupted in historical times, only "blocky" lava flows.
 Charles Wood and Jürgen Kienle, volcanologists, propose that earlier activity, 4,000–5,000 years ago, consisted primarily of lavas of ethereal (fine) platy and thick andesite.
 Amak Volcano is unique in that its andesitic lavas, while composed the same as the other Aleutians, contain an abundance of potash.
 They also could contain more sodium carbonate and rare-earth element deposits than the Aleutian norm.
 Between Bogoslof, the other Aleutian island north of the main arc, and Amak, Amak's lavas are more alkalic and silicic.

 Glaciation took place around the volcano roughly 6700 years BP, carving out U-shaped valleys.
 At the southwest flank of the island, a crater, likely a maar, can be found amid an alluvial plain.

 Eruptive history

-The Amak Volcano has erupted three times in historical times: circa 2550 B.C., from 1700–1710, and in 1796; the first of these events was identified with tephrochronology.
+The Amak Volcano has erupted three times in historical times: circa 2550 B.C., from 1700 to 1710, and in 1796; the first of these events was identified with tephrochronology.
 Each eruption has been characterized by lava flows, and the two most recent eruptions included a crater eruption.